wtsi-hgi/wes-qc/docs/wes-qc-hail.md

 VerifyBamId Freemix score, self-reported sex, self-reported ethnicity, etc.

-If you don't have some (or even any) of these annotations, put `null` instead of the corresponding filename in the config file.
+If you don't have some (or even any) of these annotations, put `null` instead of the corresponding filename in the config file:
+* `verifybamid_selfsm` - for the VerifyBamID freemix data

-For each available annotation, the script outputs the list of samples that don't have annotations.
+For each available annotation, the script prints out the list of samples that don't have annotations.
 For the Freemix score it performs validation and saves the Freemix plot.

 ```shell
 spark-submit 1-import_data/2-import_annotations.py
 ```

 **Note:** Now, only Freemix annotation is supported.
-Working on other annotations is in progress.
+Work on other annotations is in progress.

 **Note:** The output of this step is not used in further steps yet.
 You can use it to run Freemix validation and get plots and sample statistics.